slackwarecps/debianwithoraclejdk8/README.md

 Docker Image built with Debian Oracle JDK and Maven (optional).
 Using this image you can equalize the environmnt with java

-# how to create the complete Debian + JDK 8 + Maven environment
+# How to create the complete Debian + JDK 8 + Maven environment

-1) I need to be able to run docker
+1) Of course, you wil need to be able to run docker

 2) Download the image at docker pull fabioalvaro/debianwithoraclejdk8